imaginepolis/geotabuladb/README.md

 ```

 ## QueryBuilder
 This class provides some static methods to generate query strings.
-You can then execute this queries using the [Geotabula query](###-query) method.
+You can execute this queries using the Geotabula *query* method.
 ```javascript
 var Geotabuladb = require('geotabuladb');